 - 1 tbsp of your choice of essential oil

-You can block possible entry ways by using detachable mesh door screens, and filling any cracks in your home’s structure.
-You can also use sticky fly traps in your entry ways to stop gnats from finding their way inside.
+You can block possible entryways by using detachable mesh screens on your windows and doors.
+Fill any cracks in your home’s structure, especailly on windows and walls.
+You can also use sticky fly traps in your entryways to stop gnats from finding their way inside.

-There are lots of retail products that will help trap gnats upon entry.
-Try spreading a thin layer of any pest-killing chemicals like diatomaceous earth or boric acid with a paint brush.
-This will also help kill pests if they enter your home.
+There are lots of retail products that stop gnats from entering.
+Try spreading a thin layer of any pest-killing chemicals like diatomaceous earth or boric acid with a paintbrush.
 These chemicals can be harmful to pets and other wildlife always read and follow the label of any product you’re using.

-At Pest Brigade, we’ve partnered with thousands of local pest experts that can help you keep gnats out of your home.
-So let us help you find the best solution for keeping gnats out of your home.
-If you have any questions about gnats in your home, call us at (833) 431-0401 and we can help!
+At Pest Brigade, we’ve partnered with thousands of local exterminators to help keep gnats out of your home.
+If you have any questions about gnats in your home, call us at (833) 431-0401.
+Pest Brigade connects you with the first exterminator in your area who’ll get rid of your gnat problem for good.